Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 2. Maintenance Service

 One way to increase your ELR on competitive and maintenance services is to package them into a good, better, best menu format.
-Packaging products to differentiate themselves from competitors was perfected by Sam’s Wholesale Club.
-They required their vendors to provide the “similar” products in different package sizes which made it much harder for customers to price shop their offerings.
-Packaging your competitive and maintenance services into menus does the exact same thing.
+Packaging products to differentiate them from competitors was perfected by Sam’s Wholesale Club.
+They required their vendors to provide the “similar” products in different package sizes, which made it much harder for customers to price shop their offerings.
+Packaging your competitive and maintenance services into menus does the same thing.
 When properly presented, human nature is to select the “middle” option.
-The customer always has the competitive option so there is minimal risk to sales.
-Advisors can be trained to highlight the benefits of the better and best options giving the customer the choice.
+The customer always has the competitive option, so there is minimal risk to sales.
+Advisors can be trained to highlight the benefits of the better and best options, giving the customer the choice.

 3. Repair Service